 Hookah bowls (also known as hookah heads or shisha bowls) come in different shapes, sizes and materials; and can have a big impact on the quality of your shisha smoking session.
 Each type of hookah head has its pros and cons, and finding the right bowl for you shouldn't be based on price alone.
 This article explores various different types of shisha bowls, so that when it's time for you to buy a new hookah pipe (or just a new bowl), you'll know exactly what you're shopping for.

 Over time, most shisha aficionados procure a collection of hookah bowls; and it's not unusual to regularly switch your shisha head depending on the flavour of tobacco being smoked, or desired draw (easy draw or hard draw).
+You can even sculpt a hookah bowl out of fruit (known as fruit bowls or fruit heads) to add another fruit flavour to your shisha mix.
 Our advice is to try a few different combinations and see what you like best.

 Shisha Works is proud to introduce Tabaku – the ultimate shisha tobacco experience.
 Unlike traditional shisha tobacco, Tabaku shisha comes with the raw, chopped tobacco separated from the liquid molasses flavouring, for mixing prior to smoking.

 Funnel bowls (also known as phunnel bowls) are a great choice when smoking wetter shisha tobacco brands like Tangiers or Al-Fakher.
 Our blog article breaks down the necessary steps so you too can pack the perfect funnel bowl.